 William W. Ginsberg

-Ginsberg lived and worked in New Haven for a decade before going to Washington, D.C.
-As Development Administrator under Mayor DiLieto from 1984-1988, he was responsible for all development-related activities of New Haven’s municipal government.
-Ginsberg was President of the Science Park Development Corporation, a nonprofit inner-city technology economic development entity, from 1988-1994.
+Mr. Ginsberg lived and worked in New Haven for a decade before going to Washington.
+As Development Administrator under Mayor DiLieto from 1984 to 1988, he was responsible for all development-related activities of New Haven’s municipal government.
+Ginsberg was President of the Science Park Development Corporation, a non-profit inner-city technology economic development entity, from 1988 to 1994.

-Ginsberg graduated from Columbia Law School in 1980 and practiced law in New York City from 1980-1984.
+Mr. Ginsberg graduated from Columbia Law School in 1980 and practiced law in New York City from 1980 to 1984.
 He graduated from Trinity College in 1976.
-He has been married for more than 40 years to Ellen Kelly Ginsberg, who is the past director of Yale University’s effort to create Asia’s first liberal arts college in collaboration with the National University in Singapore.
-They live in New Haven and have two children and three grandchildren.
+He has been married for 42 years to Ellen Kelly Ginsberg, who recently retired as the director of Yale University’s liaison office with Asia’s first western-style liberal arts college, a Yale collaboration with the National University of Singapore.
+Will and Kel live in New Haven.
+They have two grown children and three adorable grandchildren.